Intersecting diametral balls induced by a geometric graph: Preliminaries for high-dimensional results

-A graph \( G \) is called \textit{obtuse} if its vertex set is a finite dependent set and its vertices \(a,b\) are adjacent if and only if \( \langle a, b \rangle <0 \).
+We say that a graph \( G \) is \textit{obtuse} if its vertex set is a dependent set and its vertices \(a,b\) are adjacent if and only if \( \langle a, b \rangle <0 \).
 Let us show some properties of an obtuse graph.

-\begin{lemma} A vertex of an obtuse graph \( G \) is isolated if and only if it coincides with the origin \(o\). \end{lemma} \begin{proof} If the origin is a vertex of the obtuse graph, then it is isolated because of \(\langle v,o\rangle = 0 \) for any \(v\in V(G)\).
+\begin{lemma} A vertex of an obtuse graph \( G \) is isolated if and only if it coincides with the origin \(o\). \end{lemma} \begin{proof} If the origin is a vertex of \(G\), then it is isolated because of \(\langle v,o\rangle = 0 \) for any \(v\in V(G)\).
 Hence, it remains to show that any non-zero vertex \(v\) is not isolated.
 Indeed, there are positive \( \lambda_u \) for \( u \in V(G) \) such that

 Considering the dot product of this vector and \( v \), we obtain